CdTe and HgTe doped with V, Cr, and Mn -- prospects for the quantum anomalous Hall effect: Exchange couplings between transition metal spins

 \section{Exchange couplings between transition metal spins}

-In this section, we present computational results on exchange couplings between TM spins employing $a_{\text{HSE}}=0.32$.
+In this Section, we present computational results on exchange couplings between TM spins employing $a_{\text{HSE}}=0.32$.
 In Table~\ref{HYBRIDJ}, we report energy differences between antiferromagnetic (AFM) and ferromagnetic (FM) configurations of TM spins in CdTe and HgTe doped with V, Cr, and Mn without taking the Jahn-Teller distortion into account.
 As seen, FM couplings prevail for the V case, whereas the interaction is AFM for Cr- and Mn-doped compounds.
 Once the Jahn-Teller distortion is taken into account, FM couplings show up in the Cr-compounds, too, as shown in Table~\ref{HYBRIDJT}.
+Regarding the V-doped systems, the ground state is still FM if we include the Jahn-Teller distortions, as shown in Table~\ref{HYBRIDJT_V}.
 A comparison of data for $a_{\text{HSE}}=0.32$ presented here to results obtained for $a_{\text{HSE}}=0.25$ and 0.50 summarized in Appendix, demonstrate a strong sensitivity of the coupling strength to the employed theoretical framework.
 This sensitivity confirms the presence of a delicate balance between FM and AFM contributions to the TM coupling in the case of early transition metals in II-VI compounds \cite{Sliwa:2023_arXiv}.